 In 2020 it acquired Capital Letter - New Zealand's review of administration, legislation and law.
 This publication provides court judgment summaries from the High Court, Court of Appeal and Supreme Court.
 It also provides updates on legislation, statutory reviews and general reviews.

 Events run within the energy and, mining and quarrying sectors include the Deloitte Energy Excellence Awards, Downstream, Taranaki Energy Forum, Emissions Workshop, Energy Trader Forum and the New Zealand Minerals Forum.

 Freeman also publishes six large, detailed industry maps, which provide an in-depth picture of the different sectors the company works with.
 Titles include Minerals Exploration and Mining, Petroleum Exploration and Mining, North Island Quarries, South Island Quarries, Energy Infrastructure and Smart Energy Technology.

-Launched in 2012, the Energy News and ABB Annual NZ Electricity Survey polls the electricity industry on key trends, opportunities and challenges.
-In 2016 over 500 participants took part in the survey, and the results are widely used to inform strategic business decisions.
+Launched in 2012, the Annual Energy News Electricity Survey, currently sponsored by GE Digital, polls the electricity industry on key trends, opportunities and challenges.
+In 2019 over 500 participants took part in the survey, and the results are widely used to inform strategic business decisions.

 You will need to be able to work at pace in a time-pressured environment.